wizzardx/bracket/README.md

 # bracket

 A Crystal shard that implements the bracket pattern for safe resource management.
-This pattern ensures that resources are properly initialized and cleaned up, similar to Python's context managers or Haskell's bracket pattern.
+This pattern, similar to Python's context managers, Rust's RAII, or Haskell's bracket pattern, ensures that resources are properly initialized and cleaned up even when exceptions occur.
+Useful for managing file handles, network connections, database transactions, or any resource that needs guaranteed cleanup.

 ## Installation